 - Serve the airline with the complaint.
-The airline will then have an opportunity to respond to the allegations in the complaint.
+The airline will then be able to respond to the allegations in the complaint.

 - Try to settle with the airline.
-If the parties cannot reach an agreement, the case will go to trial.
+If the parties cannot agree, the case will go to trial.

 - Prove your case at trial.
 This will require presenting evidence and witnesses to support your claims.